dgruhin-hrizn/aperture/docs/admin-guide.md

 ---

-## Initial Setup Walkthrough
+## First-Time Setup Wizard

-After starting Aperture for the first time, log in with your **Emby/Jellyfin admin account** and follow these steps:
+When you first access Aperture, you'll be guided through a setup wizard:

+### Step 1: Welcome

+The wizard introduces Aperture and explains the setup process.

-### Step 1: Configure Media Server Connection
+### Step 2: Media Server Connection

-Navigate to **Admin → Settings → Media Server**
+Configure your Emby or Jellyfin server:

 1. Select your server type (Emby or Jellyfin)
 2. Enter your media server URL (e.g., `http://192.168.1.100:8096`)
-3. Enter your admin API key
+3. Enter your admin API key:
    - **Emby**: Dashboard → API Keys → New API Key
    - **Jellyfin**: Dashboard → API Keys → Add
 4. Click **Test Connection** to verify
 5. Save the configuration

+### Step 3: OpenAI Configuration (Optional)

+Configure your OpenAI API key for AI-powered recommendations:

+1. Enter your OpenAI API key (get one from [platform.openai.com](https://platform.openai.com))
+2. Click **Test Key** to verify
+3. Click **Save & Complete** or **Skip & Complete** to proceed

+> **Note**: You can always configure OpenAI later in Admin → Settings → AI.

+### Step 4: Complete

+Once setup is complete, you'll be redirected to the login page.
+Log in with your **Emby/Jellyfin admin account** to continue configuration.

+---

+## Post-Setup Configuration

+After completing the setup wizard and logging in, follow these steps to get recommendations working:

-### Step 2: Select Libraries to Sync
+### Step 1: Select Libraries to Sync

 Navigate to **Admin → Settings → Libraries**